sketch-hq/fig2sketch/README.md

 ### Frames vs Artboards

 "Frames" in .fig documents are a way to group layers contained in them.
-Sketch has a similar concept which is "Artboards".
+Sketch has a similar concept called "Artboards".
 However, while Frames can be nested and they supposedly behave in the same way at every nesting or main level, Artboards in Sketch only exist at the main level inside the canvas.
 Artboards cannot be nested.

 Additionally, Frames and Artboards support different types of styling.